hassenius/terraform-icp-azure/templates/icp-ee-az/README.md

 This template deploys ICP Enterprise Edition across three Azure Availability Zones.

-Limitations
-- Since Azure Cloud Provider for Kubernetes 1.11 is not Zone aware, so you should not use Dynamic Volume Provisioning with a multi-zone setup.

 ## Infrastructure Architecture
 The following diagram outlines the infrastructure architecture.
 ![Architecture](../../static/ICP-Azure-az.png)